virtual-labs/exp-dev-reference/best-practices/README.md

    1. Always keep the master/main branch in deployable condition

 ### Responsive Design
-   1. All Virtual Labs experiments must be responsive and mobile-first.
+   1. All Virtual Labs experiments must be responsive and mobile-first.<br>
       Write code for mobile form-factor and expand it to work on larger screens
    1. Use a responsive layout scheme, ideally based on flexbox.
+Bootstrap has support<br>
-Bootstrap has support for flexbox from version 4 onward.
+      for flexbox from version 4 onward.
 Bulma is completely based on flexbox
-   1. Use responsive versions of elements, e.g. 'table-responsive' css class in place of 'table' css class
+   1. Use responsive versions of elements, e.g. 'table-responsive' css class in place of<br>
+      'table' css class
    1. Use responsive images
    1. Design a reasonable column structure for the content.
-You can reorder the columns or stack them so the content makes more sense on different screen sizes
+You can reorder the columns<br>
+      or stack them so the content makes more sense on different screen sizes
    1. Use flexbox over tables for aligning data so the content stays responsive
    1. Test responsiveness by shrinking the browser window and testing usability